|Oca information and growing instructions|

-Longview is a Cultivariable original variety, introduced in 2016, notable for excellent flavor and ability to flower in warmer conditions than most varieties.
+Longview is a Cultivariable original variety, selected in 2014, notable for excellent flavor and ability to flower in warmer conditions than most varieties.
+This variety is generally of more interest to people who want to produce true seed than people who just want to eat oca, so I don’t offer it every year.

 Longview is non-acidic variety with a rich, somewhat squash-like flavor.
 It lacks the tartness that is characteristic of most oca varieties.
 The yellow flesh is very soft when cooked and the tubers will disintegrate with long cooking times.
-Like most oca varieties, Longview does not retain much of its color when cooked.
+The yellow flesh color is retained when cooked.
 The tubers are small side, but they are very nice roasted whole with a little olive oil.

 Longview is an abundant flowerer with a mid-styled flower morph.
 This variety flowered and set seed in the central valley of California, which is a climate where oca flowers are rarely seen.
 Because of that, it could serve as a foundation for growers wishing to breed better locally adapted varieties in warmer climates than oca normally tolerates.